 The second characteristic of a creative society is the presence of a communication system that allows for the maximum exchange of ideas and information.
 Societies that restrict communication also restrict the exchange of ideas and information on which creativity feeds.

 The third characteristic is a societal value system that socially and economically rewards creative acts.
-The forth characteristic is related to the third.
+The fourth characteristic is related to the third.
 Societies with a climate of acceptance will experience higher levels of creativity than societies that punish creativity economically, socially, or criminally.

 The fifth characteristic is opportunities for privacy.
 Privacy is often necessary for creative production.
 Although some societies provide or allow for sanctuaries, other societies have no real concept of privacy.
 Along with privacy, the sixth characteristic is the existence within the social system of social mechanisms that permit or encourage the formation of disciple or peer groups, such as art colonies, professional associations, and other forms of social organization that encourage creativity.

 It is wise at this point to distinguish between what is known as culture shock, the negative emotional response to the mismatching of cues from the new culture with cues from the old, and culture stress, the realization that one will never fully assimilate within the new and develop the ability to cope with the various demands of the new.
 Most people entering a new culture or subculture experience culture shock to some degree.
 Having passed through it, they imagine that they will have no further problems in that area.
-However, there is likely to be ongoing tension because of the awareness of cultural difference.
-It leaves no emotional disability, but one simply has the sense of incompleteness within the context of the new.
+However, there is likely to be ongoing tension because of the awareness of cultural differences.
+It leaves no emotional disability, but one simply has a sense of incompleteness within the context of the new.

-Acculturation and assimilation differ in degree of adaptation to the new.
+Acculturation and assimilation differ in the degree of adaptation to the new.
 Within the context of acculturation, a person adapts to the degree of his effectiveness within the context of the new.
 He assumes he will leave again and return to the society of his birth.
 He is a fully accepted and respected member of the new yet in essence has a dual identity.

 As the foundation for enculturation is positive reinforcement, the foundation for the acculturative process is the functional equivalent.
-Direct equivalent focuses on form of expression and produces the response.
+Direct equivalent focuses on the form of expression and produces the response.
 It looks the same, therefore it must be the same.
 Functional equivalent, on the other hand, focuses on meaning or significance and produces the response.
 It may not look the same, but it does the same thing -- what is intended.
 Thus, a functional equivalent is something that performs the same function as a different thing.
 The two things are equivalent in meaning rather than form.

 Marvin Mayers says that a key principle in adapting to another culture is the question of trust, "Is what I am doing, thinking, or saying building or undermining trust?"
 The question of rights, privileges, and status considerations must follow from such a question in the cross-cultural context even though they might be primary within the context of one's own culture.
-If trust does not build within the context of interpersonal and intergroup relationships in the cross-cultural encounter, there will always be a challenge to rights, privileges, and status considerations.
+If trust is not built within the context of interpersonal and intergroup relationships in the cross-cultural encounter, there will always be a challenge to rights, privileges, and status considerations.
 This will produce tension and alienation that will adversely affect all that is done individually and corporately.

 The sum total of all cues learned is the culture itself.
-The outsider simply needs to tune into the correct cue for his purpose, and he can do whatever he has to do.
+The outsider simply needs to tune into the correct cue for his purpose and do whatever he has to do.
 A teetotaler in a drinking community simply needs to learn the cue for "I don't drink, but you may."
 Then he can maintain his own self-respect, allow the other to maintain his self-respect, and still leave the channels of communication open for further contact and mutual influence.

 In the early days of television, many Christians refused to have one in the house.
 But they slowly adapted to the new subculture.
 They found they could control their viewing and make effective use of the television as they had the radio, which their parents had initially reacted to adversely.
 Years ago, Future Shock by Alvin Toffler alerted people to many ways we are challenged to adapt.
 One way we realize the adaptive process is going on is because we are able to handle today what we assumed yesterday was too much for us.

-The blockage to adaptation and assimilation comes from an attitude of mind termed ethnocentrism.
+The blockage to adaptation and assimilation comes from an attitude termed ethnocentrism.
 In its positive expression, ethnocentrism allows one to be satisfied and complete as a person within the context of his own culture.
 In its negative effect, ethnocentrism subtly communicates the superiority of one's own over all others.
-The end result of ethnocentrism is the reinforcement of one's own life style, the inability or unwillingness to change, and the subtle demand that others change to become like oneself to be fully accepted.
+The end result of ethnocentrism is the reinforcement of one's own lifestyle, the inability or unwillingness to change, and the subtle demand that others change to become like oneself to be fully accepted.
 More on ethnocentrism

-That which is cautiously guarded against by adherence to form and expression rather than meaning and by concern for the reinforcement of one's own culture to the exclusion of the other, usually has the opposite effect from that which was intended.
+That which is cautiously guarded against by adherence to form and expression rather than meaning and by concern for the reinforcement of one's own culture to the exclusion of the other usually has the opposite effect from that which was intended.
 Instead of reinforcement of the good desired within one's own context, evil forces are let loose.
-Instead of respect comes loss of respect.
+Instead of respect comes the loss of respect.
 Instead of reinforcement of principle, there is abandonment.
 Instead of growth, there is immaturity.
 Instead of truth, there is falsehood.

 The end of adaptation and assimilation is bilingualism and biculturalism.
 Bilingualism refers to one's fluency within the cross-cultural context.
 One is able to speak two or more languages fluently and is recognized as an adequate, correct speaker of both.
 Biculturalism refers to one's ability to cope with all the demands of verbal and nonverbal behavior so effectively that he is recognized as a member of a culture, rather than an outsider.

-After all, what is our mission in life: to make our culture known, to make our hang-ups the hang-ups of others, to force others to change their life styles, to create great gaps in communication?
+After all, what is our mission in life: to make our culture known, to make our hang-ups the hang-ups of others, to force others to change their lifestyles, to create great gaps in communication?
 Or is it to introduce men and women to the Lord Jesus Christ and allow Him through His Spirit to do His work in their lives as He wills?